-This September, organisations across the country will come together to support parents and carers during ICON Week 2025 (22–26 September).
+This week organisations across the country are coming together to support parents and carers during ICON Week 2025 (22–26 September).

 Crying is a normal part of every baby’s development.
 For many parents, it can feel overwhelming – especially when combined with the pressures of everyday life.
 ICON Week helps families understand why babies cry, offers practical coping strategies, and highlights the importance of looking after your own mental health.